let-unimi/liblet/docs/api.rst

    .. automethod:: sentential_form

-Derivations can be displayed using a :obj:`~liblet.display.ProductionGraph`.
+Derivations can be displayed using a :class:`~liblet.display.ProductionGraph`.

 Transitions and Automata
 ------------------------